phoebe-wu/recipe-recommender/README.md

 # Recipe Recommender

 A recipe recommender implemented in Prolog

-%% Sample:
+Sample:
-%% Output: "What would you like to make?"
+Output: "What would you like to cook?"

-%% Possible User Inputs:
+Possible User Inputs:
-%% "Soy sauce chicken"
+soy sauce chicken
+gluten-free pizza dough
+falafel
+desset
-%% "Gluten-free pizza dough"
+vegetarian pizza
-%% "falafel"
-%% "desset"
-%% "vegetarian pizza"
-%% gluten-free bread
+gluten-free bread
-%% vegan carrot cake
+vegan carrot cake
-%% dumplings with no meat
+dumplings with no meat
-%% barbeque chicken wings that are peanut free
-%% keto fried chicken
-%% low carb pasta
-%% a pizza that is vegan
+barbeque chicken wings that are peanut free keto fried chicken low carb pasta a pizza that is vegan

-%% Output: "Do you have any allergies?"
+Output: "Please list any allergies.
+Enter none if you do not have any allergies"

+Possible User Inputs:
+peanuts
+soy
+gluten

+Output: "We recommend, *name of recipe*"
+*Ingredients*
+*URL to recipe*
+Would you like to see a different recipe? (yes or no)

-%% Possible User Inputs:
+Possible User Inputs:
-%% "peanuts"
-%% "soy"
-%% "gluten"

-%% Output: "Do you have any dietary preferences?"
-%% "keto"
-%% "vegan"

-%% Output: "What about this?"  (or something like this)
-%% Recipe title
-%% Ingredients
-%% URL to recipe
+yes
+no

+"yes" will show more recipes